General Public

 • Outline individual mapping of your learning development

-• Facilitating Restorative Circles
+• Facilitating Community Building Circles

 Course Length: 1 FULL DAY